gvwilson/thirdbit/src/fiction/in-heck/index.md

 We thought that if we did less and less we could eventually end, but it has not worked."

-Wheels turned in Maddy's mind.
+Two half-formed thoughts clicked together in Maddy's head to make a whole.
 "The bots that aren't real—that's you trying to, what?
 To trick yourself?"